graze/standards/README.md

 9. Comments SHOULD be used to provide explanation for “why” rather than “how” and SHOULD be used when there isn’t a way to make the code simpler or self-documenting.
 10. Nested ternary operators MUST NOT be used.
 11. PHP file encoding must be UTF-8.
-12. If statements which need to span multiple lines should be split as follows:
+12. `if` statements which span multiple lines should be split as follows:

   ```php
   if ($longVariableNameNumber1